 - First backup registry database and navigate to the following path.

 Double-click on the AUOptions key.
-Set the base as “Hexadecimal” and change its value data using any of below-mentioned value:
+Set the base as “Hexadecimal” and change its value data using any of the below-mentioned values:

 - 2 – “Notify for download and notify for install”.